 To protect rare Algonquin wolves that are threatened with extinction in Ontario, we have to find them first!

-So far, Ontario has only extended protection to these threatened wolves in 4 core areas.
-Help us survey habitat across Ontario to locate more wolves and wolf families, and increase their protection with research.
-Using non-invasive research techniques pioneered by Dr. Linda Rutledge allow us to explore and monitor areas without negatively impacting these at-risk wolves.
-All information collected will be provided to wolf researchers as the Ontario government prepares to develop the Algonquin wolf recovery action plan.
+So far, Ontario has only extended protection to these threatened wolves in 4 core areas where past DNA surveys confirm their presence.
+Our Ontario Wolf Survey research project surveys habitat across Ontario to locate more wolves and wolf families, and increase their protection.
+Non-invasive research techniques pioneered by Dr. Linda Rutledge allow us to explore and monitor areas without negatively impacting these at-risk wolves.
+All data we collect is provided to wolf researchers as the Ontario government prepares to develop the Algonquin wolf recovery action plan.

 $23 - 32GB Memory card for a trail camera.
 There is nothing more exciting than opening a memory card that has been collecting images from wolf habitat in one of our trail cameras!
 Memory cards are the brains for our "eye in the forest" trail cams.

 $46 - Wolf DNA sampling kit.
 Collecting scat (poop), hair and urine samples provides us with DNA to determine the species, gender, relatedness of an animal.
 These data can be used to estimate a wolf population in an area and provide information about wolves that may be passing through habitat or living there in a family pack.